 Tips On Chicken

-- Buy a Rotisserie chicken and debone it, freeze in meal size bags.
+- Buy a Rotisserie chicken and debone it, freeze it in meal-size bags.

-- Buy Rotisserie chicken at Costco, cheapest and biggest chickens at $4.99.
+- Buy Rotisserie chicken at Costco, the cheapest and biggest chicken at $4.99.

-- Purchase the Costco Rotisserie chicken that’s already deboned and divide the pieces in meal size bags and freeze them for later.
+- Purchase the Costco Rotisserie chicken that’s already deboned and divide the pieces into meal-size bags and freeze them for later.